Generic Name: Nitisinone Tablets (ni TIS i known)

 - Store in a dry place.
 Do not store in a bathroom.

-- If you have mixed this medicine (nitisinone tablets) with water or in applesauce, keep it out of sunlight.
+- If you have mixed this medicine (nitisinone tablets) with water or in applesauce, keep it at room temperature and out of sunlight.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.